Before you start to plan your Disney World trip, you should first be familiar with the park itself.

 5. Length of Stay

-How long you stay at Disney World comes down to 1. what you want to accomplish while your there, 2. how much vacation time you have available, and 3. your budget.
+How long you stay at Disney World comes down to 1. what you want to accomplish while you are there, 2. how much vacation time you have available, and 3. your budget.

 Most people find that 4-5 days is a good length for Disney trips.
 At the bare minimum, you should book a stay for at least 3 nights.
 Anything less and you’ll feel rushed.